 Our planned Phase 3 program for trabodenoson as a monotherapy is expected to incorporate both the FDA-acceptable clinical endpoint of IOP, and to include studies with three months of treatment, both of which are well-known and accepted standards for pivotal trials for glaucoma.
 We are planning an End-of-Phase 2 meeting with the FDA in the first half of 2015 to discuss our Phase 3 program for trabodenoson monotherapy and to confirm the design and endpoints for the Phase 3 pivotal trials.
-Timolol, a non-PGA, will be used as the positive control in the Phase 3 pivotal trials due to its long history as a glaucoma therapy and the large amount of clinical data available on the drug, making it the comparator of choice in most recent Phase 3 trials in glaucoma.
-We plan to start our Phase 3 program for trabodenoson monotherapy in mid-2015, and we expect to report top-line data from the first pivotal trial in the program by late 2016 or early 2017, with the second pivotal trial being completed in 2017.
-After completion of the long-term monotherapy safety study, we plan to submit an NDA.
+We plan to start our Phase 3 program for trabodenoson monotherapy in mid-2015, and we expect to report top-line data from the first pivotal trial in the program by late 2016 or early 2017.
+After completion of a second pivotal trial and the long-term monotherapy safety study, we plan to submit an NDA.
 We are planning to continue our Phase 2 program for our FDC in 2016 and to commence our Phase 3 program for our FDC in late 2017.